SteveLauC/Notes/database/conceptions/LSM-in-a-Week/day1-store-kv-pairs-in-little-blocks.md

 ![diagram](https://github.com/SteveLauC/pic/blob/main/lsmt-SST.jpeg)

-You can see that a SST is a collection of blocks, and block is the minumum unit of read and caching in LSMT, which is usually 4KB in size, similar to the database pages.
+You can see that an SST is a collection of blocks, and block is the minumum unit of read and caching in LSMT, which is usually 4KB in size, similar to the database pages.
 In each block, we store a collection of sorted kv pairs.